-Over the past 10+ years, I have attended two churches, both of which have pastors who preach out of the New International Version (NIV) primarily.
+While residing in Sweetwater, Texas, I attended two churches over the years, both of which had pastors who preached out of the New International Version (NIV) primarily.
 I do live in Texas so that's probably fairly normal.
 Therefore, the NIV is the version I read third most.
 My wife reads the New Living Translation (NLT) almost exclusively.
 Some time ago, I had the good fortune of reviewing the NLT Study Bible for Tyndale, and I immediately recognized that the NLT's language would be to her liking.
 It was.
 It was also perfect for her in her role as a children’s pastor because of its readability.

 And that's about it for my house.
 I believe I do have just about every English translation available, and I do make reference to them from time to time.
 For example, on occasion I will refer to the Holman Christian Standard (HCSB) for its Old Testament Hebrew renderings.
 I like the way the HCSB translates a few of my favorite OT verses.
 I also reference a Catholic Bible when I'm looking for something in the Apocrypha.
-I have a pocket-sized English Standard Version (ESV) which I will occasionally toss in a backpack - full disclosure: I replaced my pocket-sized ESV with a pocket-sized KJV when I was rediscovering the KJV and I haven't looked back - that was about 10 years ago, now).
+I have a pocket-sized English Standard Version (ESV) which I will occasionally toss in a backpack (full disclosure: I replaced my pocket-sized ESV with a pocket-sized KJV when I was rediscovering the KJV and I haven't looked back - that was about 10 years ago, now).

 If you are looking a Bible translation that's right for you, this may help: